-New floats ready for 96th Annual Macy’s Thanksgiving Day Parade
+New floats ready for 96th annual Macy’s Thanksgiving Day Parade

 MOONACHIE, N.J.
-(PIX11) — A holiday tradition that welcomes the season for many across the globe is ready for the big show in New York City.
+(WPIX) — A holiday tradition that welcomes the season for many across the globe is ready for the big show in New York City.

-Artists have designed some floats and new balloons for the 2022 Macy’s Thanksgiving Day Parade next Thursday.
-Macy’s Studio welcomed PIX11 News on Tuesday.
+Artists have designed some new floats and balloons for the 2022 Macy’s Thanksgiving Day Parade on Nov.
+24.

 “They start out as a sketch, then are printed and our sculptors use this as a guide as they sculpt the elements on the floats themselves,” said executive producer Will Coss.

-The studio in Moonachie, New Jersey, operates all year.
+The Macy’s Studio in Moonachie, New Jersey, operates all year.
 Carpenters, engineers, electricians, painters, animators and metal fabricators are among the designers to work at the production facility.

 All the floats must fit through the Lincoln Tunnel as they make the trip from New Jersey to Midtown Manhattan.
 They are designed to fold up and be reassembled on the route.

 The parade begins at 9 a.m.
 Thursday morning and ends along 34th Street in Manhattan.
-Some of the balloons are on view Wednesday evening as they are inflated in the streets along Central Park West.
+Some of the balloons will be on view Wednesday evening as they are inflated in the streets along Central Park West.